-CPJ’s annual International Press Freedom Awards and benefit dinner will honor courageous journalists from around the world on Thursday, November 17, 2022, in New York City.
-This year’s dinner will be chaired by Shari Redstone, who leads Paramount Global.
+CPJ’s annual International Press Freedom Awards and benefit dinner honored courageous journalists from around the world on Thursday, November 17, 2022, in New York City.
+This year’s dinner was chaired by Shari Redstone, who leads Paramount Global.

 CPJ’s 2022 IPFA honorees are: